mikkelsvartveit/thesis/extended-abstract/content/02-methods.md

 Table: Articles remaining after applying inclusion criteria. \label{table:paper-exclusion-results}

 The remaining 20 papers were then subjected to a systematic review of their methodology, results, and limitations.
-We read through each article in its entirety, and labeled each study with the following categories:
+We read through each article in its entirety, and labeled each study with the following primary categories:

 - Application and targeted features
 - Dataset used
-- Type of encoding of the binary file
+- Binary encoding method
 - Transfer learning approach (if any)
 - CNN architecture